dev-protocol/initto/src/posts/deep-dive-khaos.md

 You can define and export `oraclize` as the function called by oracle request from smart contracts, on this file.
 This function plays a vital role.
 After the return value of this function is formatted by `pack` function as stated below, it is transferred to blockchain through callbacks for smart contracts.
 The time when oraclize function is called is after events are detected and secret information is obtained through Public Signature as a key.

-The function receives the object as the argument, as stated below. `signatureOptions` is decrypted data of Public Signature.
+The function receives the following object as the argument, as stated below. `signatureOptions` is decrypted data of Public Signature.
 Only in the case where generated Public Signature is included in event payloads when the result of the `authorize` function returns `true`, `signatureOptions` is defined.
 In other words, if unauthorized Public Signature is included, `undefined` is given back. `query.publicSignature` includes event payloads with Public Signature. `query.transactionhash` includes transaction-hash that emitted the event. `query.allData` includes all event payloads.

 ```ts
 type Options = {